project-flexos/asplos22-ae/README.md

 the artifact evaluation testbed, we use core 1-4 as non-isolated core, and core 5-7 as isolated cores.

-**Note for the ASPLOS AEC**: the test machine is already set up to fit the default values of this artifact, you do not need to update these variables unless you attempt to run this artifact on another setup.

 Since these benchmarks are using non-isolated cores as well, it is important to keep the noise level on them as minimal as possible, e.g., concurrently running processes, other users, etc. We recommend the following: